 The Suretly application is already operational in Russia and can be downloaded in the AppStore and Google Play.
 To register in the application, the guarantor must enter his/her personal information, passport details and registered address.
 It is also necessary to provide information about the bank card.
 The Service will block funds on it if the user acts as a guarantor, and the service will write off funds in case of the Borrower’s default.

 The Suretly project calls itself a pioneer of a completely new market - the market of people’s guarantees, or crowd-vouching.
 However, to our mind, it makes sense to consider this direction as one of the P2P lending segments, also called marketplace lending.
-We can say that the Suretly project is a superstructure, a derivative of the P2P market.
 It can be also considered as a derivative of the micro-financial institutions market because Suretly aims to transfer the P2P experience to this area.

 P2P lending (peer-to-peer) is a lending format where lenders and borrowers that are not interconnected interact with one another through online platforms bypassing financial institutions.
 This type appeared in March 2005 in Great Britain thanks to the Zopa company (an abbreviated name from the Zone of Possible Agreement) that began to “bring” unfamiliar people together: some people wanted to get a loan at a rate they could not expect from a bank, other people wanted to give a loan at a rate they could not place it in other fixed income tools.
 At the same time the service began to keep statistics on its customers, analyze credit histories both inside the website itself and outside it in various financial institutions, provide every borrower with its rating, and based on this calculate fair loan rates.
 Zopa has become an intermediary working for a commission that does not take on the risks of borrowers, does not accept deposits, and does not need to create reserves.